Are you trying to figure out why the Netflix website is not loading on your browser?

 Disable your VPN and try to re-access Netflix’s website again.

-On the other hand, you can also try other VPNs like IPVanish if you don’t want to go online without protection.
+On the other hand, you can also try other VPNs like PureVPN if you don’t want to go online without protection.
 Unlike other VPNs, it keeps your network connection reliable while protecting your online data.

 3. Clear Browsing Cache and Cookies.